hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/intro.md

 - Kubernetes and Docker Swarm native
 - CLI available with YAML format for templating and defining functions
 - Scales as demand increases
-- Compatible with Istio mTLS (all health checks are done with exec wget)

 You will learn how: